akimisr/COMP90054-2024s1-a1/SELFEV.md

 **Student:**

-your full name - your student number - your canvas student login
+YOUYANG ZHANG - 1251227 - YOUYAZHANG

 > [!IMPORTANT]
 > Replace the lines above with your correct details.
 Your student number should only be the **numbers**.
 For example: